JESUSGARZ/CV/README.md

 ## ⚒️ Set Up
 ### 🚚 API
-this is the first step for the rpoject to run.To run the API  you have to go to your terminal an run the next command: json-server -w -p 4000 data.json
+this is the first step for the project to run.
+The API runs with json-server.

 ### 🛠️ Instalación